galenwilkerson/Functional-Percolation/README.md

 **Functional Percolation** proposes a new answer:

 > When interaction networks cross a critical connectivity threshold, they don’t just become large —
-> they become *capable of computing, accumulating, and stabilizing functional responses.*
+> they become *capable of computing, accumulating, and supporting functional responses over non-zero timescales.*

 This repository contains the simulation code supporting a unified theoretical framework showing how: